 SOC 2 is guided by the AICPA’s Trust Services Criteria (or Trust Services Principles).

 A more flexible security protocol

-A company aiming for SOC compliance must first undergo SOC 2 preparation for readiness.
+A company aiming for SOC 2 compliance must first undergo SOC 2 preparation for readiness.
 This involves a gap analysis process to identify the gaps between the current state to the desired state within the SOC 2 framework.
-A business will also define the scope of its SOC 2 program: which of the 5 Trust Services Criteria categories you will include in your audit process.
-These categories each cover a set of internal controls related to different aspects of your information security program (not that security is required to be in scope for every SOC 2 audit).
+A business will also define the scope of its SOC 2 audit: which of the 5 Trust Services Criteria categories you will include in your audit process.
+These categories each cover a set of internal controls related to different aspects of your information security program.
+(Not that Security is required to be in scope for every SOC 2 audit.)
 In other words, it’s a way of clearly demonstrating to clients which steps you have successfully taken in your information security program.

-With that in mind, let’s take a brief look at the five SOC 2 Trust Services Principles.
+With that in mind, let’s take a brief look at the five SOC 2 TSPs.
 Of course, each of the criteria deserves a blog post (or manual) of its own.
 If that sounds intimidating, don’t worry.
-The TSPs are useful, precisely because they provide clear guidelines for assessing your organization and implementing effective controls.
+Like we mentioned before, The TSPs are useful, precisely because they provide clear guidelines for assessing your organization and implementing effective controls.
 And, critically, advanced SOC 2 technology makes implementing SOC 2 protocols much simpler than ever before.

 5 SOC 2 Trust Service Principles